Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

 Machine learning as a service (MLaaS) is an umbrella definition of various cloud-based platforms that cover most infrastructure issues such as data pre-processing, model training, and model evaluation, with further prediction.
 Prediction results can be bridged with your internal IT infrastructure through REST APIs.

-Amazon Machine Learning services, Azure Machine Learning, Google Cloud AI, and IBM Watson are four leading cloud MLaaS services that allow for fast model training and deployment.
+Amazon Machine Learning services, Azure Machine Learning, Google AI Platform, and IBM Watson Machine Learning are four leading cloud MLaaS services that allow for fast model training and deployment.
 These should be considered first if you assemble a homegrown data science team out of available software engineers.
-Have a look at our data science team structures story to have a better idea of roles distribution.
+Have a look at our data science team structures story to have a better idea of roles distribution or watch a video:

 Within this article, we’ll first give an overview of the main machine-learning-as-a-service platforms by Amazon, Google, Microsoft, and IBM, and will follow it by comparing machine learning APIs that these vendors support.
 Please note that this overview isn’t intended to provide exhaustive instructions on when and how to use these platforms, but rather what to look for before you start reading through their documentation.

-If you’re in the market for automation and drag-and-drop interface, first check Microsoft ML Studio.
+If you’re looking for a drag-and-drop interface, first check Microsoft ML Studio.
 In terms of platforms for custom modeling, all four providers above suggest similar products

 Prediction capacities of Amazon ML are limited to three options: binary classification, multiclass classification, and regression.
 That said, this Amazon ML service doesn’t support any unsupervised learning methods, and a user must select a target variable to label it in a training set.
 Also, a user isn’t required to know any machine learning methods because Amazon chooses them automatically after looking at the provided data.